sonnylazuardi/bellquiz/README.md

         npm install
         node app
-- open your browser and see
+- open your browser and have fun

-        htttp://localhost:3000/
+        For showing all the participant
+        htttp://localhost:3000/show.html

+        Add new participant to join the quiz htttp://localhost:3000/

 ## License